luk6xff/luk6xff.github.io/content/other/safe_secure_rust_book/src/intro/index.md

 # Introduction to "Safe and Secure Coding in Rust: A Comparative Analysis of Rust and C/C++"

 In the realm of systems programming, safety and security are paramount.
-"Safe and Secure Coding in Rust: A Comparative Analysis of Rust and C/C++" is a deep dive into the world of system programming languages, with a spotlight on Rust's capabilities to ensure both safety and security in coding practices.
+My "Safe and Secure Coding in Rust: A Comparative Analysis of Rust and C/C++" book is a deep dive into the world of system programming languages, with a spotlight on Rust's capabilities to ensure both safety and security in coding practices.
 This book primarily explores the potential issues inherent in C++ programming and outlines how Rust's innovative features can prevent these challenges from arising.

 ## Rust as a Safe and Secure System Language